ain/smartbanner.js/README.md

 ### Path-designated close

-By default smartbanner would reappear if site path changes.
-Following example would keep smartbanner closed site-wide:
+Once closed smartbanner would reappear if site path changes.
+It is default behaviour.

+Following example would keep smartbanner closed site-wide (but only when user has actually closed it):

 ```html
 <meta name="smartbanner:hide-path" content="/">